malramsay64/phd-thesis/03_Dynamics/methods.md

 The calculation the quaternion angle is done using the Rowan package [@Ramasubramani2018], specifically using the function `rowan.geometry.intrinsic_distance`.
-See @sec:quaternion_roataions for more details in using quaternions for representing orientations.
+See @sec:quaternion_rotations for more details in using quaternions for representing orientations.

 For both these values,